Bubbles (band)

-Bubbles was a Swedish Eurodance group, also known as Bless.
-The group's original lineup consisted of Caroline Ljungström (born 26 June 1987), twin sisters Patricia and Sandra Joxelius (both born 7 April 1987), Jenny (Yenny) Andersén (born 10 October 1988), and Hannah Steffenburg (born 14 April 1988).
+Bubbles, also known as Bless, was a Swedish Eurodance group.
+The group's original lineup consisted of Caroline Ljungström, Patricia Joxelius, Sandra Joxelius, Jenny Andersén and Hannah Steffenburg.

 History

 Beginning

-The five girls of Bubbles met while attending dance classes a few years back.
-After a while their dance teacher, who is also a well known TV show host, was discussing young talents with a few friends and music producers.
-The producers were looking for a young band with star quality, and she told them about those five charming talented dance girls.
-Their charm, talent and enthusiasm led producer and songwriter team of John Ballard and Alban Herlitz to approach the girls and their families and ask a simple question: ”Would you like to make a record with us?”
+The five girls of Bubbles met while attending dance classes together.
+Their dance teacher, who is also a well known TV show host, was discussing young talents with friends and music producers.
+The producers were looking for a young band with star quality, and she told them about those five dance girls.
+Their talent and enthusiasm led producer and songwriter team of John Ballard and Alban Herlitz to approach the girls and their families and ask a simple question: ”Would you like to make a record with us?”

-The girls did some singing with the internationally successful Tuff Studios (Ace of Base) and everyone was overwhelmed with their singing qualities.
-They had spotted a five girl strong team with both choreographing and singing skills – and they had star quality too.
+The girls sang with the internationally successful Tuff Studios (Ace of Base).